1. Introduction

 5. When to use?

-- Mutable objects are useful when you have data that is expected to change frequently or when performance is a concern, such as in high-volume environments where object creation (and subsequent garbage collection) would be too costly.
+Mutable objects are useful when data is expected to change frequently or when performance is a concern, such as in high-volume environments where object creation (and subsequent garbage collection) would be too costly.

 Comments